Melco Resorts & Entertainment

 Melco Resorts & Entertainment Limited is a developer, owner and operator of integrated resorts with entertainment and casino gaming facilities in Asia and Europe.
 Based in Hong Kong, the company is listed on the NASDAQ.
 Originally known as Melco Crown Entertainment (Melco Crown or MPEL), Melco Resorts was founded in 2004 as a joint venture between Melco International and Crown Limited.
 Melco Crown became Melco Resorts & Entertainment in May 2017 and currently operates as a subsidiary of Melco International.
-Melco Resorts owns a number of integrated casino resorts, having launched Altira Macau in 2007, City of Dreams Macau in 2009, City of Dreams Manila in 2015, and Studio City Macau in 2015.
-It also operates the Mocha Clubs slot machine brand and is in the process of constructing the City of Dreams Mediterranean resort in Cyprus, which will be the largest casino-resort in Europe.
+Melco Resorts owns a number of integrated casino resorts, having launched Altira Macau in 2007, City of Dreams Macau in 2009, City of Dreams Manila in 2015, Studio City Macau in 2015, City of Dreams Mediterranean in 2021, the largest casino-resort in Europe and City of Dreams Sri Lanka in 2024.
+It also operates the Mocha Clubs slot machine brand.

 History

 Founding as Melco Crown Entertainment (2004-2015)

 In 2004, Melco International Development Limited partnered with James Packer's Australian casino company Crown Limited, creating the joint venture Melco Crown Entertainment Limited to invest in gaming ventures in Macau.
 Melco International's chief executive, Lawrence Ho, was appointed CEO and executive director of Melco Crown Entertainment in December 2004, with both Ho and Packer appointed co-chairmen.
 In March 2006, Melco Crown spent US$900 million to purchase the last of Macau's six gaming licenses from Wynn Resorts.
 The license allowed Melco Crown to "operate an unlimited number of casinos, tables and machines in Macau until June 2022," and the company began developing its first casino.
 Melco Crown listed on the NASDAQ in December 2006 and launched Altira Macau in July 2007, which was built for $1.45 billion.